calacademy-research/minibar/README.md

-        -w  treat duplicates in barcode_file as warning, not error -fh first line of barcode file considered a header (default: auto detect header) -nh first line of barcode file is not a header (default: auto detect header) -info fwd|rev|primer display barcode index or primer info, including edit distances
+        -w  treat duplicates in barcode_file as warning, not error -fh first line of barcode file considered a header (default: auto detect header) -nh first line of barcode file is not a header (default: auto detect header) -info cols show column settings in barcode file and values for the first line -info fwd|rev|primer display barcode index or primer info, including edit distances

         -n <num_seqs> number of sequences to read from file (ex: -n 100)